itman0101/Simple_Clock/README.md

 # Simple_Clock

-a simple digital clock with html,css,js
+A simple digital clock with html,css,js

-by Akbar fardi
+By Akbar Fardi